 Why do I care?
 Humidity has a large impact on human and animal health and the health of crops.
 It affects the ability of both plants and animals to cool themselves through evaporation.
 It is also important to precipitation formation.

-Relative humidity is given as a percentage.
-This percentage tells you how close the air is to being saturated.
+Relative humidity is given as a percentage and tells you how close the air is to being saturated.
 If the relative humidity is 100%, the air is saturated.
 If the relative humidity is 50%, the air contains half the water vapor required for it to be saturated.
-If the amount of water vapor in the air increases, the relative humidity increases, and if the amount of water vapor in the air decreases, the relative humidity decreases.
+If the amount of water vapor in the air increases, the relative humidity increases, and vice versa.

 However, relative humidity is dependent on air temperature, too.
 If the water vapor content stays the same and the temperature drops, the relative humidity increases.
 If the water vapor content stays the same and the temperature rises, the relative humidity decreases.
 This is because colder air doesn’t require as much moisture to become saturated as warmer air.